 Find an Attorney for Health Care Fraud in Queens County, New York

 If you have been charged with committing Health care fraud, it is important that you contact an experienced, New York criminal defense attorney as soon as possible.
 Criminal convictions can change lives and New York does not take health care fraud lightly.

-Law Office of Rochelle S. Berliner reviews the cases of clients in Queens County, Kings County, New York County, and Bronx County.
-Law Office of Rochelle S. Berliner has defended clients in New York for years, building up a reputation as a reliable, trustworthy, and hardworking law firm in Queens.
+Law Office reviews the cases of clients in Queens County, Kings County, New York County, and Bronx County.
+Law Office has defended clients in New York for years, building up a reputation as a reliable, trustworthy, and hardworking law firm in Queens.

-Call Law Office of Rochelle S. Berliner today at 718-261-5600 to schedule a consultation and learn more about what legal steps you can take for a health care fraud charge.
+Call Law Office today at to schedule a consultation and learn more about what legal steps you can take for a health care fraud charge.